Table of Contents

 Infographic: Agricultural Extension Services Setup in Dubai

-There are two primary jurisdictions to consider: Dubai mainland via the Department of Economy and Tourism (DED), or a free zone such as Meydan Free Zone.
+You have two main jurisdictions to consider: Dubai mainland via the Department of Economy and Tourism (DED), or a free zone such as Meydan Free Zone.

-A mainland licence is the stronger option if your primary clients are UAE government bodies, local farms, or entities that require locally-licenced contractors.
-It allows direct B2G and B2B contracts without a local agent requirement — a significant commercial advantage for advisory firms targeting public-sector agricultural programmes.
+A mainland licence is the stronger option if your main clients are UAE government bodies, local farms, or entities that need locally-licenced contractors.
+It allows direct B2G and B2B contracts with no local agent requirement.
+That is a clear advantage for advisory firms targeting public-sector agricultural programmes.

-A free zone licence suits consultancies that operate regionally or internationally, or founders who want 100% foreign ownership with a simplified setup process.
-Meydan Free Zone, in particular, offers a professional services licence structure that accommodates activity 7490.93 with flexible office arrangements and competitive fee structures.
+A free zone licence suits consultancies that work regionally or internationally.
+It also suits founders who want 100% foreign ownership with a simplified setup process.
+Meydan Free Zone offers a professional services licence structure that fits activity 7490.93, with flexible office options and competitive fees.

-Activity 7490.93 is classified as a professional services licence.
-This means the licence holder or designated manager will need to demonstrate relevant academic or professional qualifications — typically in agricultural sciences, agronomy, or a related discipline.
-This is standard practice for professional licence categories across both mainland and free zone jurisdictions.
+Activity 7490.93 is a professional services licence.
+So the licence holder or designated manager must show relevant academic or professional qualifications.
+These are usually in agricultural sciences, agronomy, or a related field.
+This is standard for professional licence categories in both mainland and free zone jurisdictions.

-One critical regulatory distinction: pure advisory services under this code do not require Ministry of Climate Change and Environment (MOCCAE) product approvals.
-However, if your scope extends to recommending, supplying, or handling pesticides, fertilisers, seed varieties, or water resource management systems, separate MOCCAE approvals will apply.
+One key point: pure advisory services under this code do not need Ministry of Climate Change and Environment (MOCCAE) product approvals.
+But if your scope extends to recommending, supplying, or handling pesticides, fertilisers, seed varieties, or water resource management systems, separate MOCCAE approvals apply.
 Keep the activity scope clean at the outset.

-For a full view of eligible activities and licence types, refer to Invest in Dubai.
+For a full view of eligible activities and licence types, see Invest in Dubai.

 Step-by-Step Licence Setup Guide